 Gompers and Lerner (1999a) find that the pay of new VC funds is less sensitive to performance and varies less than that of older funds, which is consistent with a learning model rather than a signalling model.
-Chung et al. (2010) present a learning-based framework for estimating total pay for performance, where pay for performance arises from both explicit pay earned via carried interest in the current fund and implicit pay for performance for BO funds (which are more scalable than VC funds) and for younger funds (for which current performance is more informative about ability).
+Chung et al. (2010) present a learning-based framework for estimating total pay for performance, where pay for performance arises from both explicit pay earned via carried interest in the current fund and implicit pay from expected future fundraising.
+They find that implicit pay from future fundraising is stronger for BO funds (which are more scalable than VC funds) and for younger funds (for which current performance is more informative about ability).
 Focusing on the lemons problem that arises when existing LPs face liquidity shocks and GPs need to raise funds from new investor, Lerner and Schoar (2004) find that fund managers impose more transfer restrictions when raising new funds and also funds focused on industries with longer investment cycles.